Prophylactic Lymphatic Bypass Surgery in Perth

-The surgery does not increase the risk of surgical or postoperative complications and is effective in preventing lymphedema.
+The surgery does not increase the risk of surgical or postoperative complications, and there is increasing evidence to support LYMPHA in the reduction of lymphedema caused by axillary lymph node removal.

 In some cases, another specialist surgeon may participate in the surgery.
-For instance, if the lymph node dissection is part of breast cancer treatment, a breast surgeon will perform it.
-For skin cancer treatment, Dr. Taylor will handle both the lymph node dissection and the immediate lymphatic bypass surgery.
+For instance, if the lymph node dissection is part of breast cancer treatment, the Breast Surgeon will also perform the lymphadenectomy.
+For skin cancer treatment, Dr. Taylor will perform both the lymph node dissection and the immediate lymphatic bypass surgery.

-Who is suitable for prophylactic lymphatic bypass surgery?
+Who is suitable for immediate prophylactic lymphatic bypass surgery?

-Almost all patients who require a lymph node dissection are suitable for a prophylactic lymphatic bypass, at the time of the initial surgery.
+Almost all patients who require a lymph node dissection are suitable for an immediate lymphatic bypass, at the time of the initial surgery.

-What Can I Expect with Prophylactic Lymphatic Bypass Surgery?
+What Can I Expect with Immediate Lymphatic Bypass Surgery?

 A Quick Overview

-Length of stay in hospital: 2-5 nights (remains the same for lymph node dissection without bypass – no additional stay is required)
+Length of stay in hospital: 2-5 nights (remains same for lymph node dissection without bypass – no addition stay is required)

-Recovery time: The following are approximate times. (remains the same for lymph node dissection without bypass – no additional stay is required)
+Recovery time: The following are approximate times (remains same for lymph node dissection without bypass).

 No lifting arm above 90 degrees for 4 weeks.